5 minute read

 - Files shared graph

-Up top you find the section Review your shared files that gives you an overview of the files that you have shared - within your organization and with people outside it - that are up for unsharing in the current cleanup cycle.
+Up top you find the section Review your shared files that gives you an overview of the files and any folders that you have shared - within your organization and with people outside it - that are up for unsharing in the current cleanup cycle.

 Just below the list it is indicated when the files will be unshared if you don't do anything.